One does not have to drive far in Gilbert (or anywhere in the Phoenix metro area) to see this:

 But if you are a “traditional” seller ”“ meaning you are trying to sell the home you are living in ”“ there may now be even more competition for buyer’s eyes.
 You are already competing against foreclosures and short sales, along with existing new homes ”“ many of which are offering loads of buyer incentives.

 That is a LOT to compete with.
 Many real estate buyers think they can get a “better deal” with a foreclosure or short sale (this is not always a safe assumption, but it’s something you have to contend with).
 And it’s hard to look past incentives like $30,000 – $80,000 in free upgrades on a new home.
+It’s also shocking the amount of defects and errors that are present in new-build properties, so we strongly suggest that you carry out a new build snagging survey before you buy, as that way you can get them all fixed before you buy.

 You can’t really directly compete with a new home builder offering crazy incentives.
 But you CAN make your home clean ”“ immaculate clean ”“ offer a warranty, get it pre-inspected and do repairs, make it easy to show, be willing to negotiate and price it realistically.
 That will help level the playing field.